Shagasresthaa/Weather-Monitoring-System/README.md

 Working on an SMD version of the node.
 Components for this will be marked with "*".

-ATMEGA2560 16 AU will be used for this version due to more SRAM and program memory bypassing the memory restrictions due to an Arduino Nano running ATMEGA328P AU.

 The bootloader burner to be used for this is also included in project including schematics, gerber files.

 Arduino bootloader will be used for this ATMEGA2560.